-Global Industry Analysts says among the key benefits of DRaaS helping drive its adoption, are lower costs, Capex and complexity, faster deployment; 100% recovery in as small a time frame as possible, the ability to recover even applications and run IT systems in the cloud, high security and resilience and compliance to a number of regulations, including PCI.
+Global Industry Analysts says among the key benefits of DRaaS helping drive its adoption, are lower costs, Capex and complexity, faster deployment; 100% recovery in as small a timeas possible, the ability to recover even applications and run IT systems in the cloud, high security and resilience and compliance to a number of regulations, including PCI.

 “As a disruptive form of cloud computing, DRaaS in the current changing social, political and technological scenario is more than just recovery, it is migration to a platform that offers long-term sustainability,”